ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 ## Debugging

-This test specification has no errors by default and will thus report nothing, but if you alter it you can experiment with the typechecker.
+This test specification has no errors by default and will thus report nothing, but if you alter it you can experiment with the type checker.
 If Elektra is compiled with the ENABLE_LOGGER flag, it will log the inferred types in all cases so the type behavior can be observed when getting/setting a key in a specification.